What Do Sociologists Do?

 There may be an opportunity for an entry-level position in the field, but most graduates with bachelor’s degree in sociology gain their initial experience by finding jobs in related fields.

 The community and social services sector is an in-demand field.
-According to the Bureau of Labor Statistics (BLS), social services will see a faster than average growth through 2026.
+According to the Bureau of Labor Statistics (BLS), social services will see a faster than average growth of 11% through 2028.

-- Health.
-Efforts are being made to include social aspects of patients' lives into their healthcare.
+Efforts are being made to include social aspects of patients’ lives into their health care.
 Taking into consideration social factors such as socioeconomic status when diagnosing physical and mental health issues helps improve treatment plan options for patients.
 Sociologists have found access to healthcare, options for social services, working conditions and home-life all contribute to mental and physical wellbeing.

-Earning a bachelor's degree in sociology with a concentration in community health can give you the opportunity to help the public.
+Earning a bachelor’s degree in sociology with a concentration in community health can give you the opportunity to help the public.
 Community health workers gather information from people in their service area to address specific concerns that may be present, such as an increase in substance abuse or a need for diabetes education.
 Health educators strive to inform the community of issues regarding physical and mental wellness.
-Health educators and community health workers will see a 16% increase in jobs through 2026, according to the BLS.
+Health educators and community health workers will see an 11% increase in jobs through 2028, according to the BLS.

-- Justice.
 Working with courts and correctional facilities, correctional treatment specialists and probation officers help rehabilitate offenders, including juveniles.
-These positions typically require a bachelor's degree, according to the BLS, and are expecting a 6% growth through 2026.
-Using concepts learned while earning your sociology degree, you'll be able to understand how to help people become productive members of the community.
+These positions typically require a bachelor’s degree and probation officers and correctional treatment specialists made a median salary of $54,000 in 2019, according to BLS.
+Using concepts learned while earning your sociology degree, you’ll be able to understand how to help people become productive members of the community.

 The research that sociologists do have far-reaching effects.
 Their studies direct the steps taken to improve results in health, justice, human services and marketing fields.
 Earning your bachelor’s in sociology opens up a wide range of opportunities to create change and impact the lives of people in the community.